Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 With all the steps from above accomplished, Maven Headless is set and ready for work.

 This section provides the configuration of certain parts of the application.
-Some settings here are set to default values so icons next to them are marked and green.
+Some settings here are set to default values, so icons next to them are marked in green.
 You can find values by clicking the respective buttons.

 Maven Documents allows you to generate a large number of documents using Apex Batch.
 Apex Batch in Salesforce is used to run large jobs that would exceed normal processing limits.
 Using Apex Batch, we can process records asynchronously to stay within platform limits.